pjd-nu/sssl-ftlsim/README.txt

   		  clean_select_first (*default)
 		  clean_select_python - evaluates 'get_pool_to_clean_arg'

-  Note that the default behavior is what you want for naive cleaning
+  Note that the default behavior is what you want for naive cleaning.

 return_pool():
   Due to SWIG limitations, Python callbacks 'get_input_pool_arg' and